Skip to Content

 Cmd clickOpens a web preview (floating mini-browser).
 Configurable in Preferences → General to open in preferred, frontmost, or default browser instead

-Opt clickShows a browser picker popover so you can choose which browser to open in
+Opt clickShows a browser and profile picker popover so you can choose which browser or profile to open in

 Click a pinned tab iconOpens with smart browser detection, which picks the browser closest to the sidebar